Skip to main content

 Established in 2001, the CRF provides a high-quality environment for volunteers and patients of all ages to take part in experimental and early-phase research.

-Spanning two of Birmingham’s hospitals, the CRF runs its adult unit from Queen Elizabeth Hospital Birmingham (QEHB) and its paediatric unit from Birmingham Women’s and Children’s Hospital (BWC).
+Spanning two of Birmingham’s hospitals, the CRF runs its adult unit from Queen Elizabeth Hospital Birmingham (QEHB) and its paediatric unit from Birmingham Children’s Hospital, part of Birmingham Women’s and Children’s NHS Foundation Trust (BWC).

 Between 31 March 2024 and 1 April 2025, the CRF supported 409 active studies - 334 at UHB and 75 at BWC - involving 13,503 patient visits and the recruitment of 2,514 participants.